 I barely painted any first time around.
 I liked the game.
 I liked collecting and playing with them.
 I rarely painted any and never with any effort.
 I was the same with models.
 I liked buying them and making them.
 I hated paint and decals.

 This time around I’m not interested in the game, only the painting.
 I want to be a miniature artist!
 I love the detail and working small.
 It’s an exciting challenge in creativity and control.
-I had a blast painting my Gundam and wanted a new paint-based challenge.
+I had a blast painting my first Gundam and wanted a new paint-based challenge.

 In for a penny (and the rest)